-- 9.20 Successful communities require a range and variety of local services and community facilities, such as workplaces, civic and commercial facilities.
-These should represent the varied needs and aspirations of the existing and future community as well as supporting everyday life and encouraging sustainable lifestyles. - 9.21 Policy DD4 aims to enhance the design of commercial and industrial development, whilst detailing a specific criteria of which all planning applications will be assessed.
+- 10.21 Successful communities require a range and variety of local services and community facilities, such as workplaces, civic and commercial facilities.
+These should represent the varied needs and aspirations of the existing and future community as well as supporting everyday life and encouraging sustainable lifestyles. - 10.22 Policy DD4 aims to enhance the design of commercial and industrial development, whilst detailing a specific criteria of which these planning applications will be assessed against.